Joseph (1830–1907) and Amalie (1839–1899) Joachim, née Schneeweiß

-Joseph Joachim was born in 1831 Kittsee in Burgenland, Austria.
-He first became famous as fiddling child genius and then owed important impulses to Felix Mendelssohn-Bartholdy.
-The twelve-year-old made his debut in a concert of Pauline Viardot-Garcia with Clara Schumann in Leipzig in 1843 and earned great success in London in 1844 with the performance of the as almost unplayable considered Violin Concerto of Beethoven.
+Born in Kittsee, in the Austrian province of Burgenland, in 1831, Joseph Joachim first became very well known as a violin prodigy and then received important impulses from Felix Mendelssohn.
+The twelve-year-old made his debut in a concert of Pauline Viardot-Garcia with the participation of Clara Schumann in Leipzig in 1843, and in London in 1844, he had a sensational success with the performance of Beethoven’s Violin Concerto, considered until then almost unplayable.

-In 1868 he moved to Berlin where he established the Royal Academy of Music which he was in charge of until his death in 1907.
-The by himself founded Joachim Quartet, with which he had regular chamber music evenings at home and abroad, was legendary.
+In 1868, he moved to Berlin where he participated in the foundation of the Royal Conservatoire, which he ran until his death in 1907.
+He founded the legendary Joachim Quartet with which he gave regular chamber music concerts at home and abroad.

-The encounter with Joachim in May 1853 was of great importance for Clara and Robert Schumann, since it was him who introduced Brahms to them.
-Robert Schumann was so impressed by his playing that he recommended him his Fantasy for Violin and Orchestra op.
-131, which Joachim performed for the first time, and also defined his Violin Concerto for him.
+The encounter with the young Joachim in May 1853 was of great importance for Clara and Robert Schumann, as he also introduced Brahms to them.
+Robert Schumann was so impressed by his playing that he dedicated his Fantasia for Violin and Orchestra, Op.
+131, to him, which Joachim performed for the first time, and the Violin Concerto was also intended for him.

-Clara Schumann appreciated Joseph Joachim not only as musicians but also as a friend.
-The violinist was also pleased to perform together with Clara Schumann, since both of them were well attuned to each other.
+Clara Schumann valued Joseph Joachim not only as a musician but also as a friend.
+The violinist, for his part, also enjoyed performing together with Clara Schumann; after all, they were perfectly attuned to each other on stage.

-In 1863 Joseph Joachim married the singer Amalie Schneeweiss, who called herself “Weiss” on stage.
-The outstanding contralto was born in Styria, Austria, and was first engaged at Kärntnertortheater in Vienna, where she was appointed for only small roles.
+In 1863, Joseph Joachim married the singer Amalie Schneeweiss [Snow-white], who called herself “Weiss [White]” on stage.
+The excellent alto was born in Styria, Austria, and first appeared at the Kärntnertortheater or Carinthian Gate Theatre in Vienna where, however, she was given only small roles.

-In April 1862 she was offered an engagement at the Royal Court Opera in Hannover, where she draw attention as Orpheus and Leonore.
-Soon she met Joseph Joachim and married him.
-Later she performed at the request of her husband only as a concert singer and achieved good reputation as singer of songs and oratorios.
-Especially the song repertoire of Schumann, Schubert and Brahms was her specialty.
-It was her who gave a pure Schumann night for the first time, so for example on 11th of January 1888 in Berlin.
+In April 1862, she was offered an engagement at the Royal Court Opera in Hanover, where she caused a sensation as Orfeo and as Leonore.
+Soon after, she met Joseph Joachim and married him.
+Subsequently, at the request of her husband, she only performed as a concert singer and gained an outstanding reputation as an art song and oratorio singer.
+She promoted, in particular, the song repertoires of Schumann, Schubert and Brahms.
+It was also her who organised the first pure Schumann recitals, for instance, on 11th January 1888 in Berlin.

-Joachim tried to take the children from her and shifted the blame on her because of his abnormal jealousy.
+Joachim tried to take the children away from her and to lay the sole blame on her because of his morbid jealousy.

-Clara Schumann acknowledged Amalie as equal concert partner and colleague, which is also reflected in the fact that she always transfered half of the fee, even if she had to play more.
+Clara Schumann acknowledged Amalie as an equal concert partner and colleague, which was also reflected in the fact that she had always half of the fee transferred to her, even if she usually had to play much more.

 Cp. also [ Joseph Joachim ]